On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over finite fields: Comparison of the cohomological pairing with geometric height pairings

-\begin{remark} Note that the cohomological pairing $\qu{\cdot,\cdot}_\ell$ does not depend on an embedding $\iota: X \hookrightarrow \PP^N_k$, but all other pairings depend on a line bundle $\theta$ or cohomology class $\eta \in \H^2(X,\Z_\ell(1))$, which manifests in the integral hard Lefschetz defect in the commutative square~(1).
-The two choices, in the integral hard Lefschetz defect in the commutative square~(1) and in the other pairings, cancel.
-Note that in the case of~\cref{cor:integralHardLefschetzDefectConstantAV}, one can choose $\eta$ such that the integral hard Lefschetz defect is trivial. \end{remark}
+\begin{remark} Note that the cohomological pairing $\qu{\cdot,\cdot}_\ell$ does not depend on an embedding $\iota: X \hookrightarrow \PP^N_k$, but all other pairings in~\eqref{eq:BigDigram} depend on a line bundle $\theta$ or cohomology class $\eta \in \H^2(X,\Z_\ell(1))$, which manifests in the integral hard Lefschetz defect in the commutative square~(0).
+The two choices, in the integral hard Lefschetz defect in the commutative square~(0) and in the other pairings, cancel. \end{remark}